 3. Obsession Comes With An Inbuilt Stress

 Let’s say you’re working for a company, and you are obsessed with producing top quality work.
-These are high goals to have, regardless of your amazing skills.
+These are high goals to have, regardless of your incredible skills.

-In other words, you will be stressed out to make your project all perfect and right on time.
+In other words, you will stress out to make your project all perfect and right on time.
 But how can you be obsessed and happy at the same time when obsession comes with stress?
 You can’t find your true happiness when you are obsessed with your goals.